Dongzi-dq394/leetcode/python_solution/README.md

-# My Solutions for LeetCode problems
+# Python Solutions
+Here are the list for my solutions in Python.